 In total, the city is home to just over 3 million people and around 6.3 million foreign tourists visit Athens each year.
 The city's high season for tourism is in the summer since that is when the weather is nicest.
 During those times you'll find plenty of people enjoying the great outdoors and sightseeing at all of Athens' wonders.

-When spending time in a big city you'll need to be careful around busy areas since thieves could try to steal your valuables.
-This is why trusting your things to an Athens suitcase locker is a good idea.
+When spending time in a big city you'll need to keep an eye on your belongings around busy areas.
+This is why trusting your things to an Athens suitcase facility is a good idea.
 Doing so is easy and convenient with Bounce.
 Take advantage of the online app and storage locations found all over the city.

 Is Athens safe to visit right now?